Reading Academies - Cohort Leader Screener Registration

 No. Once you have logged into the system, and started the Screener, you may log out and log back in at a later time.
 Your progress should be saved.

-6. What happens if I do not complete the screener by the end of the current window (March 31)?
+6. What happens if I do not complete the Screener by the end of the current window (May 4)?

 You will have to sign up to retake the Screener in a later window, and your progress will not be saved.

 7. When will I found out if I have passed the Screener?

-You will know right away if you passed the first part, an initial assessment (multiple choice and short answer), because you will automatically proceed to the next part of the screener, the artifacts section, if you score an 80% or higher.
-However, the artifacts will be reviewed by a Cohort Leader Review Panel, that is set to convene after the end of the screener window (March 31).
-You will be notified if you passed the overall screener on April 15.
+You will know right away if you passed the first part, an initial assessment (multiple choice and short answer), because you will automatically proceed to the next part of the Screener, the artifacts section, if you score an 80% or higher.
+However, the artifacts will be reviewed by a Cohort Leader Review Panel, that is set to convene after the end of the Screener window (Window 3 course closes June 8).
+You will be notified if you passed the overall Screener for Window 3 after June 22.

 8. What happens if I do not pass the Screener?

-You will have to sign up to retake the screener in a later window.
+You will have to sign up to retake the Screener in a later window.
 You can attempt the Screener 3 times per year.